1ynxy/mesh-net/README.md

 The library will provide a "plug & play" capable solution to handling dynamic mesh networks for communicating game state data.
 In this instance a mesh network is that which does not contain any central device for data collation or connection handling.
 All peers are equal, and might be connected to the network through any existing, accessible node.

 In order to provide a library that is as easy as possible to use for programmers who might not have studied network programming certain aspects will be abstracted.
-Sockets, for example, will be hidden, and peers will instead be addressed using Unique User Identification Numbers (UUIDs) which are consistent accross the network.
+Sockets, for example, will be hidden, and peers will instead be addressed using Unique User Identification Numbers (UUIDs) which are consistent across the network.
 Events will be reduced to connections and disconnections.
-Reconnections will be handled as automomously as possible, requiring no, or little, intervention by the user of the library.
+Reconnections will be handled as autonomously as possible, requiring no, or little, intervention by the user of the library.
 The primary protocol that differentiates network events and game data, and communicates message targets and sources,  will be hidden.
 Although this has the potential to reduce the capabilities of the library as a whole, it will hopefully open up use to programmers with less experience in the lower level handling of such systems.

 ## theory, design, & methodology